-No car do I own, socks’ full of holes, day by day an hourly wage,
+No car do I own, socks' full of holes, day by day,

-I lie there In bed worrying about tomorrow, a bed of my own.
+I lay there In bed, worrying about tomorrow, a bed

-I’m just a poor boy with a smile and a tear, a wish and a fear,
+I'm just a poor boy, with a smile and a tear, a wish

-What I lack In gold Is made up of treasure discovered every day.
+What I lack In gold Is made up of treasure, discovered

 A rich man can't find, where a poor boy can't buy.